TL;DR

 - Create follow-up tasks in your Taskade workspace with the extracted deadlines

-Small business marketing is a one-person show.
-You are the strategist, the copywriter, the designer, the social media manager, and the analytics team.
-These workflows handle the repetitive execution so you can focus on strategy.
+That is small business marketing: one person who is the strategist, the copywriter, the designer, the social manager, and the analytics team.
+These workflows take the execution and leave her the judgment.

 4. Content Calendar from Blog Ideas